jswaff/chess4j/README.md

 This option is slightly more complex.
 In addition to the other prerequisites, you'll also need a working C/C++ toolchain.
 I always use gcc / g++.
 Others may work but have not been tested.
 You'll also need 'make' and 'cmake'.

 Once you have the prerequisites, clone the chess4j repository.
-Since Prophet4 is a separate project, you'll need to do a recursive clone, e.g.
+Since Prophet is a separate project, you'll need to do a recursive clone, e.g.

 ```git clone --recurse-submodules git@github.com:jswaff/chess4j.git```